marafathussain/ML_book_easy/chapters/chapter1.md

   (find parameters that minimize loss)
 ```

-For those less comfortable with math: Don't worry!
+For those less comfortable with math: Do not worry!
 The intuition is what matters.
 The computer handles the calculations.

 ### 1.4.3 Types of Machine Learning